-United States Representative Bobby L. Rush is a transcendent American leader who keeps his legislative and policy interests sharply focused on the needs of his constituents in the 1st Congressional District of Illinois, with an emphasis on the most vulnerable and the communities that have been left behind.
-He believes deeply in the redemptive power of the human spirit.
-He believes in human ingenuity and tenacity.
-He knows the power of a made up mind.
-As a member of Congress, Rush stands on the shoulders of a long line of patriots and public servants who have gone before him and who are ardent believers in our Constitution.
+United States Representative Bobby L. Rush is a transcendent and influential American leader who keeps his legislative and policy interests focused on the needs of his constituents in the 1st Congressional District of Illinois, with an emphasis on the most vulnerable and the communities that have been left behind.
+He believes deeply in the redemptive power of the human spirit and in human ingenuity and tenacity.
+In office since 1993, Rush stands on the shoulders of a long line of patriots and public servants who have gone before him and who are ardent believers in our Constitution.
 His life is an example of our nation’s fundamental promise and his work reflects a deep determination to bend the arc of government resources and innovation towards the needs of every American — whether they live on our nation’s main streets or its side streets.
 Rush fights every day for his constituents; to improve their lives, grow the economy, bring jobs to the district, and build a stronger middle class.

-Chicago and her surrounding communities are a snapshot of the diversity that is found across America.
-While large parts of Rush’s district include communities that can boast world class health and educational institutions and a diverse array of businesses, there are others where youth unemployment and acts of violence are far too common.
+Chicago and its surrounding communities are a snapshot of the diversity that is found across America.
+While large parts of Rush’s district include communities that house world-class health and educational institutions and a diverse array of businesses, there are others where youth unemployment and acts of violence are far too common.
 Rush has focused on providing a public policy approach to creating jobs, tackling gun violence, and making communities safer.
 Rush is an honorably discharged veteran of the United States Army and an ordained minister with a Master’s Degree in Theology.
 Rush has honorary doctorate degrees from the Virginia University of Lynchburg, Roosevelt University, and the Illinois Institute of Technology (IIT).
-In addition to his congressional responsibilities, Rush is the pastor of the Beloved Community Christian Church of God in Christ in Chicago.
+In addition to his Congressional responsibilities, Rush is the pastor of the Beloved Community Christian Church of God in Christ in Chicago.
 Rush listens to his constituents with a pastor’s ear and acts on their needs through hard work, empathy, and a commitment to public service.
 Rush was married to the late Carolyn Rush for 37 years, and in 2019, married Minister Evangelist Paulette Rush.

 Rush’s track record of leadership on energy issues and his support for small business while serving as an alderman in the Chicago City Council paved the way for him to gain a seat on the powerful House Energy and Commerce Committee in his second term.

 Key pieces of legislation that Rush crafted surrounding postpartum depression, women’s health (Sec.
 2951 and Sec.
 2952 of Subtitle L), and prescription drug offsets (Sec.
 7101 and Sec.
-7102 of Subtitle B) were adopted in the landmark health care legislation, the Patient Protection and Affordable Care Act (P.L.
+7102 of Subtitle B) were adopted in the landmark Patient Protection and Affordable Care Act (P.L.
 111-148), signed into law by President Barack Obama.

 Because of Rush’s leadership over the years on a range of small business issues and community-based lending, Rush was chosen to serve as a conferee as part of the final, bipartisan deliberative process that led to the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act (P.L.
 111-203).
 Rush fought hard to help ensure that low- and middle-income consumers would never again fall prey to the ill-conceived, predatory financial practices that led to the near epic collapse of U. S. financial markets in 2008.

-During his tenure, Rush has brought more than one billion dollars to the First Congressional District.
+During his tenure, Rush has brought more than one billion dollars to the 1st Congressional District.
 Through his determined advocacy, he has led efforts to fund major infrastructure projects in the district such as the reconstruction of the Dan Ryan Expressway, the Lovana S. ‘Lou’ Jones/Bronzeville Metra Station, the CREATE Englewood Flyover, the CTA Red Line Reconstruction, and the CTA Red Line 95th Street Station Renovation.
-Over the years he has obtained millions of dollars in grants for libraries, museums, municipalities, police departments, hospitals, schools and programs that support the arts.
+Over the years, he has obtained millions of dollars in grants for libraries, museums, municipalities, police departments, hospitals, schools, and programs that support the arts.

-Since the convening of the 112th Congress in 2011, Rush has served as the Ranking Democratic Member of the House Energy & Commerce Committee’s Energy and Power Subcommittee.
-As Ranking Member, one of Rush’s top priorities has been to increase opportunities for minorities within all sectors of the energy industry.
-In this Congress, Rush has introduced the 21st Century Energy Workforce Development Jobs Initiative Act of 2014 (H.R.
-4526).
+As Chairman of the House Energy & Commerce Committee’s Energy Subcommittee, one of Rush’s top priorities has been to increase opportunities for minorities within all sectors of the energy industry.
+In order to do so, Rush has introduced the 21st Century Energy Workforce Development Jobs Initiative Act (H.R.
+338).
 This bipartisan bill establishes a comprehensive program to improve the education and training of workers for energy-related jobs, with an emphasis on increasing the number of skilled minorities and women trained to work in such jobs.